datopian/playbook/style-guide/javascript/linting-samples/README.md

-# Lining samples using Javascript
+# Linting samples using Javascript

 There are some configuration files and requirements to use in linting settings: